MonaMegistus/Rubber-Ducky-Payloads/System32del/ReadMe.md

 Obviouly a rubber ducky script that deletes important directory of windows operating system using command prompt.

 Remember to rename the filename into payload.dd
+Please Proceed with caution especially if using RPi Pico